alexhuang91/sp12/hw4/README.md

 After checking out the assignment, configure, compile and install PostgreSQL.
 We will configure PostgreSQL to be installed in the "pgsql" subdirectory of your VM's home directory:

     cd postgresql-9.1.2
-    ./configure --prefix=$HOME/pgsql
+    ./configure --prefix=$HOME/pgsql --enable-debug
     make
     make install

-***If installing Postgres on the hive machines in the previous step you should have configured Postgres using `--without-readline`.
-That is instead of `./configure --prefix=$HOME/pgsql` use `./configure --prefix=$HOME/pgsql --without-readline`

 ##### Step 4

 After building and installing Postgres, use the `initdb` command to initialize a local PostgreSQL database cluster.
 This only has to be done once.
+***If installing Postgres on the hive machines in the previous step you should have configured Postgres using `--without-readline`.
+That is instead of `./configure --prefix=$HOME/pgsql` use `./configure --prefix=$HOME/pgsql --without-readline`

     $HOME/pgsql/bin/initdb -D $HOME/pgsql/data --locale=C